Gurubase/gurubase/README.md

 You can also see the "Last Index Date" on the URL pages.

 <img src="imgs/image-2.png" alt="Gurubase Last Index Date" width="720"/><br/>

+## Contributing

+We welcome contributions to Gurubase!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute, including code standards, testing requirements, and the pull request process.

 ## License